matey-0/Reynard/extensions/README.md

 **Less is more.** Every extension is a potential attack surface and performance hit.
 I only run extensions that provide clear value and can't be replaced by native browser features or configs (or native operating system features, if applicable).

+- **Mullvad Browser Extension** - Very useful when websites block you for using Mullvad VPN, you can choose per-site proxies.
+This extension is effectively useless if you aren't using Mullvad VPN as well.
 - **uBlock Origin** - Can't be replaced, essential
-- **LocalCDN** - Small but effective privacy win, slightly speeds up loading times
 - **Violentmonkey** - Flexible tool when you need it, can replace most extensions
   - **Note:** Userscripts are just as dangerous as installing more extensions; they have full access (dangerous), increase fingerprinting surface, and add more attack vectors.
 I typically use them sparingly, review the code properly, and most of the time modify/write scripts instead of using stock scripts.
-- **Mullvad Browser Extension** - Very useful when websites block you for using Mullvad VPN, you can choose per-site proxies.
-This extension is effectively useless if you aren't using Mullvad VPN as well.

 ## See Also